fitnr/svgis/README.md

 Use these options to specify fields in the source geodata file to use to determine the class or id attributes of the output SVG features.
 In the output fields, spaces will be replaced with underscores.

-The name of a layer will always be in the classes of its child elements.
-This makes addressing a particular layer easy, given that some implementations of SVG don't properly handle id elements (e.g. Adobe Illustrator, ImageMagick).

 For example, the [Natural Earth admin_0](http://www.naturalearthdata.com/downloads/110m-cultural-vectors/) file contains nation polygons, and includes `continent`, `income_grp` and `name` fields:
 ````bash
 svgis draw --class-fields continent,income_grp --id-field name ne_110m_admin_0_countries.shp -o out.svg